iRobotEducation/create3_docs/docs/setup/ubuntu2204.md

 These directions follow Open Robotics' official documentation on [Installing ROS 2 on Ubuntu Linux](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html), and more detailed information about what the commands below do can be found there.

+!!! important
+    Some single board computers may have board specific instructions that differ from the step-by-step process outlined below.
+    These instructions are available for the [NavQPlus](../navqplus) and [Raspberry Pi® 4](../pi4humble).

 ## Step-by-step

 1. If you haven't already, download and install [Ubuntu® 22.04 64-bit](https://releases.ubuntu.com/22.04/) onto your machine.
 You may choose either the desktop (for a GUI) or server (for console-only) install.